mycujoo/kafka-avro/README.md

 #### Consumer Data Object

-kafka-avro intercepts all incoming messages and augments the object with one more property named `parsed` which contained the avro deserialized object.
+kafka-avro intercepts all incoming messages and augments the object with two more properties named `parsedValue` and `parsedKey`, which contained the avro deserialized object's value and key.
 Here is a breakdown of the properties included in the `message` object you receive when consuming messages:

 * `value` **Buffer** The raw message buffer from Kafka.
 * `size` **Number** The size of the message.